rurickdev/ComicFlu/README.md

 # ComicFlu
-Comic Reader Writed in Flutter
+Comic Reader developed in Flutter

+### Disclaimer
+this is just a hobby development